national-data-platform/.github/profile/README.md

 3. Start an experiment session in [MLflow](https://mlflow.org/) to save our model specifications and results.

 To facilitate the tracking and history of our training sessions, another important feature of NDP is the integration with [MLflow](https://mlflow.org/).
 This integration enables the logging of various training iterations, saving each generated model, along with key hyperparameters, specified metrics and relevant visualitazionts.
 All this information can be consulted through the MLflow [dashboard](https://ndp.sdsc.edu/mlflow).
-In the following, you will see on the left side, the different experiments we have
+In the following image, you will see on the left side the different experiments we have previously executed.

 <img src="https://github.com/national-data-platform/.github/blob/main/profile/screenshots/mlflow_experiments.png?raw=true">